-The students would organize themselves into groups, each comprising of 2 or 3 members.
-The group will schedule meeting hour (1 hour per week) with the instructor to discuss project issues.
+The students will organize themselves into groups, each comprising of 2 or 3 members.
+The group will schedule meeting time (1/2 hour every two weeks) with the instructor to discuss project issues.
+The project is the design of pipeline ADC converter with the defined specifications and will consist of 4 tasks.